ianmcodes/ianmcodes.github.io/resume/parts/work.md

 {% unless page.print %}
 ShopRunner is an e-commerce platform company that provides retailers a suite of tools.
 Including payment systems, a marketplace to connect with consumers, and fraud detection capabilities.

 FedEx announced on 12/02/2020 that they would acquire ShopRunner, pending regulatory approval of the deal.
+The acuision was completed before the end of the month.
 {% endunless %}

 Worked on fraud detection products built in NodeJS and hosted on GCP.
+This included making recomending and implementing changes to how Cloud BigTable was used, and changes to React front end for reviewing flaged orders

 ## Tribune Publishing, Chicago, IL